 405 Title shot 8 am (1:35:44)

 The heartbeat continues.
 We can assume that it is Thursday morning, 8 a.m.
 During the previous Thursday section we'd had the snow storm, which had been predicted Tuesday, settling hard over the hotel, and observed Wendy and Danny outside playing and Dick inside shining to Ligetti's Lontano.
-The Torrances have been housebound for a week and cut off from communication with the outside world for four/five days.
+The Torrances have been housebound for a week and cut off from communication with the outside world for four/five days, exempting the radio that Jack disassembled the previous night.

 406 Aerial of plane (1:35:47)